vrushtaskar14052003/SQL-TASK-6/README.md

 # SQL TASK 6

-Conversation opened.
-1 unread message.

-Skip to content
-Using Gmail with screen readers
-1 of 972
-(no subject)
-Inbox

-Isha sadavarte <ishasadavarte7180@gmail.com>
-Attachments
-6:45 PM (2 minutes ago)
-to me

- 10 Attachments
-  •  Scanned by Gmail
 # 📊 Task 6 - Subqueries & Nested Queries (SQL)

 This project demonstrates the use of **subqueries and nested queries** in SQL with a sample `ecommerce` database.